-The festival of Bhai Dooj in 2015 is scheduled on November 13.
+The festival of Bhai Dooj will be celebrated on Tuesday, October 29 in 2019..
 Bhaiya Dooj is the festival that strengthens the bond of care, love, and affection between a brother and a sister.
 Although known by different names, but the sole reason of Bhai Dooj is praying for the well being of brothers.
 Read on…

 Diwali , the festival of five days, ends up with the festival dedicated to brother-sister bonding.
 The festival is famous by the name of Bhai Dooj.